board of trustees

 + STEPHEN MODZELEWSKI ("MOZ")

 Stephen Modzelewski has been active in the field of finance for decades.
 At Salomon Brothers, now part of Citicorp, he created mathematical models for valuing fixed income securities and developed the framework for "option adjusted spread," now a standard analytical metric for complex fixed income securities.
 In 1988, he established the hedge fund Parsec Trading Corp.
-Then Moz established his own firm, Maple Engine L.P., a private multi-strategy investment and trading fund focusing on speculative trading and venture investment.
+Then Modzelewski established his own firm, Maple Engine L.P., a private multi-strategy investment and trading fund focusing on speculative trading and venture investment.
 He serves on the boards of the Reason Foundation and the Institute for Justice.
+He serves as an independent, voting member of the Moving Picture Institute's board of trustees.

 + ROB LONG

 Rob Long is best known for his work as a writer on Cheers, which he also co-executive produced in its final season.
 During his time with Cheers, the series received two Emmy awards and two Golden Globes.
 His most recent television series are George and Leo, starring Bob Newhart and Judd Hirsch; Love & Money on CBS; and Men, Women & Dogs on the WB Network.
 He created all three with his writing partner, Dan Staley.
 Their production company, Staley/Long Productions, has been based at Paramount Studios since 1993.
-A contributing editor for National Review and Newsweek International, he also writes for the Wall Street Journal.
+A contributing editor to Newsweek International, he also writes for the Wall Street Journal.
 His book Conversations with My Agent chronicled his early career in television, a story that he continued in his 2005 book Set Up, Joke, Set Up, Joke.
 He graduated from Yale University in 1987, and spent two years at the UCLA School of Film, Theater and Television, where he has also been adjunct professor of screenwriting.
 He serves on the board of directors of the American Cinema Foundation and My Friend's Place, an agency for homeless teens in Hollywood.
+He serves as an independent, voting member of the Moving Picture Institute's board of trustees.

 + MICHAEL MANDAVILLE